How HMRC uses debt enforcement powers, debt collection agencies and what happens if you live abroad when you do not pay your tax bill.

 - stocks and shares

 Charging orders give creditors like HMRC the power to recover debts from the sale of a property:

-- through a court action known as an ‘order for sale’, to force the customer to sell the property
+- through a court action known as an ‘order for sale’, to force you to sell the property

 In Northern Ireland, we can obtain a charging order over land or property through a civil court process by the Enforcement Judgement Office.
 Property charging orders do not apply in Scotland.

-We do all we can to avoid forcing customers owing tax to sell their primary residence.
-We have only forced the sale of customers’ residences where the customer has either:
+We do all we can to avoid forcing you to sell your primary property.
+We may only force the sale of your properties if you have either: